DisCoRD: Discrete Tokens to Continuous Motion via Rectified Flow Decoding: Experiments

-\paragraph{Ablation Studies. } To evaluate the contribution of each component to model performance, we conducted ablation studies on our model’s configuration.
-Table~\ref{tab:ablation} presents the results on the HumanML3D test set, assessing the impact of each component on reconstruction and generation quality.
-First, we examined alternative projection mechanisms.
-Replacing our projection method with standard up-convolution or repeat followed by a linear layer resulted in significant performance degradation, underscoring the effectiveness of our approach.
-Additionally, incorporating attention into the U-Net backbone and using full motion sequences instead of windowed motion segments resulted in performace degradation.
+\paragraph{Ablation Studies. } We conduct ablation studies on DisCoRD’s each component shown in Table~\ref{tab:ablation}.
+First, we compare our decoding strategy with post refinement methods which refine output motions from MoMask's decoder.
+Feedforward convolution layers show little improvement and rectified flow post refinement falls short in all metrics compared to ours.
+Second, we examine alternative projection mechanisms.
+While up-convolution or repeat followed by a linear layer show strong reconstruction performance, they fail to decode natural motion from generated token sequences (unseen at training) shown by low FID.
+Additionally, incorporating attention into the U-Net backbone and using full motion sequences instead of windowed motion segments result in performace degradation.
 This indicates that focusing on localized motion segments enhances the model’s generalization capability, particularly in stage 2.